jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/esap-ram.rst

 * The system will store 1 byte in each memory location, like most systems

     * A total of 8 bits will be stored in each memory location

+* This means the system can store up to 16 bytes of data in RAM

 .. note::